zied-1/Application-of-Numpy-matplotlib-Pandas-on-a-DataFrame/README.md

 # Application-of-Numpy-matplotlib-Pandas-on-a-DataFrame
-# All commments within this file are written in french
+# All commments within this file are written in French